Spinning and Weaving Week

 Spinning and Weaving Week is celebrated every October during the first full week of the month (Monday-Sunday)

 We're thrilled to offer activities and events for seven days devoted to celebrating spinning and weaving.
 Our programming will educate, inspire, and support the fiber art community.
-The registration fee includes access to all 7-days of programming including Marketplace LIVE, Thread Talks, Studio Tours, Panel Discussions, Fashion Show, Virtual Exhibit Hall, and Networking Opportunities.
+The registration fee includes access to all 7-days of programming including Marketplace LIVE, Thread Talks, Studio Tours, Panel Discussions, an Informal Fiber Art Show, and Virtual Exhibit Hall.

-New for 2022 HGA is offering Art Sparks Sessions.
-These Sessions will be sample classes or mini workshops covering a hyper-specific topic and are often used to introduce participants to a new art form, technique, or equipment.
+Art Sparks Sessions, in their second year, are sample classes or mini workshops covering a hyper-specific topic and are often used to introduce participants to a new art form, technique, or equipment.
 They might be repurposed content or a unit from a larger online course.
 Art Sparks Sessions will be offered in 30-minute and 1-hour segments.
 To register for an Art Sparks Session you must first register to attend Spinning & Weaving Week.

 All sessions will be recorded and available on-demand to registered attendees for 90 days.
 Not a member?
 Join Today